 She told me about the first time her husband came to stay the night with her after his remarriage.
 There was a Khasi guy from her neighbourhood who was madly after her.
 Nani invited him to have a physical relationship just before the arrival of her husband.
 Just once.
 Her husband saw her untidy bed and the guy, who went out on his arrival.

-“We are of equal standard now.
+“We are of the equal standard now.
 Let’s love each other again.”
 She said to her husband.
 He sat down on a chair covering his face with his both hands.
 His whole body was shaking.
 And Nani was lying on the ground, motionless, like a body without life.
-When the nearby church bell gave the signal of 12 am, he said, “I will love you and our children forever.”
+When the nearby church bell gave the signal of midnight, he said, “I will love you and our children forever.”

 Nani’s husband still visits her once in a month.
-Nani doesn’t ask him for anything but he is supporting them financially.
+Nani doesn’t ask him for anything, but he is supporting them financially.
 He has one daughter from his second marriage.
 His second wife is unaware of Nani.